Where is Ephesus? & Quick Overview

 How far is Ephesus from Istanbul, Izmir, and Kusadasi?

 - From İstanbul to Ephesus: The distance is approximately 565 kilometers (around 351 miles) by road.
 The journey by car can take around 7 hours, depending on traffic conditions and the specific route taken.
-Alternatively, one can fly from Istanbul to İzmir, which is much closer (a 1-hour flight from Istanbul to Ephesus and a 50-minute drive from İzmir Airport to Ephesus by road) to Ephesus, and then travel by road to Ephesus.
+Alternatively, one can fly from Istanbul to İzmir, which is much closer (a 1-hour flight from Istanbul to Ephesus and a 50-minute drive from İzmir Airport to Ephesus by road).

 - From İzmir to Ephesus: Ephesus is about 80 kilometers (about 50 miles) away from İzmir.
 The road trip usually takes around an hour, making it an easily accessible location from İzmir.